dawei-wang/event-notifications/en-cli.md

 | title | string | Specifies the title of the notification.
 The title is displayed when the notification is expanded.
 Title must be specified for all three expandable notifications. |
 | type | string | Allowed values: DEFAULT, SILENT. |
 | alert | string | The alert value of Notification. |
 {: caption="Table 2.
-Android platform settings " caption-side="bottom"}
+Android platform settings" caption-side="bottom"}